How did the Peace of Augsburg (1555) lead to the Thirty Years War (1618-1648)

 The rights of members of these churches were also not recognized by the Peace and they not accorded parity of esteem with Catholics and Protestants.
 The treaty sought to ensure a balance of power between Germanys’ Protestant and Catholics and ensure peace and an end to sectarian strife.
 In the near term, it did manage to end the war, but the religious conflict persisted in some parts of Germany.
 The Peace of Augsburg guaranteed that the House of Hapsburg would continue to be elected the Imperial ruler.
-However, the Emperor had little or no control of northern Germany the heartland of Lutheranism.
+However, the Emperor had little or no control of northern Germany, the heartland of Lutheranism.

 The Peace of Augsburg created a temporary end to hostilities; it did not resolve the underlying religious tension in Germany and central Europe.
 There were continued tensions between Catholics and Protestants.
 Despite the agreement that those who did not share the religion of the prince or ruler should conform or leave the realm, in the treaty, many did not.
 This meant that there were rival groups of Catholics and Protestants living near each other in an uneasy peace.
 There are many instances of riots and violence between the two groups.